Learn something new every day

 Installing key hardware and software is another function of this position.
 Enterprise level companies often need more experienced technicians to install new equipment.
 Customer engineers, in addition to providing repair and maintenance, are also well prepared to manage more complex installations for these sort of companies.

-Education and highly specialized training is required for the customer engineer.
+Education and highly specialized training is required for the position.
 Companies usually request that the job candidate possess at least a high school diploma or the equivalent.
-Oftentimes, higher education is necessary, possibly a two year or four year degree in electronics, computer science, or information technology.
+Often, higher education is necessary, possibly a two year or four year degree in electronics, computer science, or information technology.
 Some companies may ask potential candidates or newly hired engineers to sit for an exam to test their skills or to recommend them for further training.

 The work of a customer engineer is client-facing.
-Due to the fact that these engineers work directly with clients, they must be professional, and they must have strong communication skills.
+Because these engineers work directly with clients, they must be professional, and they must have strong communication skills.
 There is more to this position than technical work, and explaining the progress of the project to clients is paramount.
 In this way, a customer engineer also serves as a sort of project manager.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!